Homeward Review: Is It Worth the Cost?

 SourceAverage RatingReview Count

-Homeward has a strong reputation with clients, with a 4.51 out of 5 average across BBB, Google, and Trustpilot reviews.
+Homeward has a decent reputation with clients, with a 4.48 out of 5 average across BBB, Google, and Trustpilot reviews.
+However, it should be noted that many recent reviews are from agents who partner with Homeward and not from home sellers themselves.

 ✅ ‘This option was a GREAT choice for my clients’

-Having the ability to keep the upside after receiving a cash offer is a game-changer for many customers.
+Many recent Homeward reviews are from partnering agents, who praise the company's ability help their clients keep more of their equity.
 Some people report making significantly more money on top of the first cash deal on their homes.

 ✅ ‘We were able to move into the home that we love’